 Issuance of more long-term bonds to take advantage liquidity in the market, has enabled the Government extend its domestic debt maturity profile in 2021, thus reducing refinancing risk.
-The average time to maturity increased to 8.9 years in December 2021 from 8.2 years in 2020 while the ratio of Treasury bills to bonds was 25: 75 in December 2021 to recover.
+The average time to maturity increased to 8.9 years in December 2021 from 8.2 years in 2020 while the ratio of Treasury bills to bonds was 25: 75 in December 2021 compared with 31:69 in December 2020.
+Thia has reduced refinancing risks significantly.
+Care should however be taken on the cost side as long term debt increases.

+State Owned Enterprises (SOEs) reported improvement in 2021 as economy continued to recover.
 The ROA and ROE of SOEs is estimated to have improved to 1.9 percent and 3.8 percent in 2021 from a contraction of -1.9 percent and growth of 3.7 percent in 2020.
 However, aftershocks of the COVID-19 pandemic on the economy, legacy problems, competition from cheaper imports and weak governance seem to weigh down recovery and viability of SOEs.
 Most SOEs remain highly indebted, compounded by persistent losses and/or modest profitability and liquidity/cashflow challenges.
 The ratio of long-term debt to assets for SOEs declined marginally, from 69.9 percent in 2020 to 68.5 percent in 2021, while long-term debt accumulation relative to equity increased from 134.2 percent in 2020 to 135.3 percent in 2021.
 The SOEs therefore used long term debt to finance operational expenses rather than for investments to generate revenues to service future debt.
 This limits productivity, capacity, and profitability of SOEs, and in turn their viability.
 Reliance on fiscal support by SOEs is no longer viable due to declining fiscal space.
 Hence the need to increase efficiency and profitability, to attract bank lending.